 - Oil paints are much more difficult to clean as compared to acrylic paints, which at most times just requires water.

-If you are completely new to painting and have no preference either way, then I would suggest you have a play around with acrylics first.
+If you are completely new to painting and have no preference either way, then I would suggest you play around with acrylics first.
 They will allow you to learn all the general fundamentals of painting without having to deal with the nuisances of oil painting.
-Once you have grasped the basics of acrylics, I would then move onto oil paints.
+Once you have grasped the basics of acrylics, I would then move on to oil paints.

-There is nothing stopping you from painting in both mediums, however I would aim to focus on one of them.
-It is better to be a master of one medium than being decent across many mediums.
+There is nothing stopping you from painting in both mediums, however, I would aim to focus on one of them.
+It is better to be a master of one medium than to be decent across many mediums.